Automatic-Ingest-Digital-Archives/Digital-Repair-Cafe/manuals/hard-drives.md

 # Hard disks

 This manual and setup is meant for hard drives with a IDE and SATA interface.
 It can also be used for USB external hard drives, but then the enclosure of the hard disk should be removed.
-The IDE or SATA interface is much faster then USB.
+The IDE or SATA interface is much faster than USB.

 This setup can't be used for M2.SATA disks.